Vidhanvyrs/WeatherApp/README.md

 ## Features

-**Real-time Weather Data**: The app provides up-to-date weather information for any location around the world.
+**Real-time Weather Data**: The app provides up-to-date weather information for any location worldwide.

-**Search Functionality**: Users can search for weather information for an specific location by entering its city name and it displays the coordinates (latitude and longitude).
+**Search Functionality**: Users can search for weather information for a specific location by entering its city name, and displaying the coordinates (latitude and longitude).

 **Weather Details**: The app presents detailed weather information, including temperature, humidity, wind speed, and weather condition.

-**Weather Forecast**: Presents the weather forecast for the next few days, including high and low temperatures, and it enables users to plan their travel activities accordingly.
+**Weather Forecast**: Presents the weather forecast for the next few days, including high and low temperatures, enabling users to plan their travel activities accordingly.

-**Climate Change**: Informs users to learn more the climate change and steps to act on it.
+**Climate Change**: Informs users to learn more about climate change and steps to take action.

 ## API Key